rayxuan2000/Customer_Revenue_Prediction_and_Targeted_Marketing_Strategies/README.md

 - The dimension of categorical column i embedding is calculated as follows: min((max_values[i]+1)//2, 50)

-- Details about embedding: label encoding for categorical columns, divide cat columns into 2 parts based on vocabulary number, create a container for each cat column i:
+- Details about embedding:

+label encoding for categorical columns - divide cat columns into 2 parts based on vocabulary number - create a container for each cat column i:

 ```
 emb_dims1 = []